Conditions of Employment

 The grant is payable from the scholastic year following the child's fifth birthday, or in which he/she completed his/her fifth year, provided this age is attained during the first term of that scholastic year.
 The grant shall be payable until the end of the fourth year of post-secondary studies or the award of the first recognized degree, whichever is earlier.
 The grant will not be paid beyond the scholastic year in which the child reaches the age of 25.

-Upon separation from service, a staff member who has completed at least one year of service outside his/her home country and whom the Agency is liable to repatriate is paid a repatriation grant.
+Upon separation from service, a staff member who has completed at least five years of service outside his/her home country and whom the Agency is liable to repatriate is paid a repatriation grant.
 Payment of the repatriation grant shall be subject to evidence of relocation.
 The amount is linked to the staff member's dependency status and the length of service with the IAEA.

 Travel expenses of an eligible staff member and his/her eligible primary dependants are paid to and from his/her home country to enable him/her to take leave there once every two years of qualifying service.
 The first home leave will fall due in the second year of a staff member's service.